Michael Jackson (rugby league): Career

 Jackson started his professional career with Hunslet before being signed by Wakefield Trinity in 1991 for a fee of £60,000.
+In July 1993, Jackson signed a two-year contract with Halifax.

-Jackson was signed by Sheffield Eagles in January 1998.
+Jackson was signed by Sheffield Eagles in January 1998 for a fee of £28,000.
 He appeared as a substitute in Sheffield Eagles' 17–8 victory over Wigan Warriors in the 1998 Challenge Cup Final during Super League III at Wembley Stadium, London on Saturday 2 May 1998.
 Following the club's merger with Huddersfield Giants in 1999, he joined the newly-formed Sheffield Eagles club ahead of the 2000 Northern Ford Premiership season.

 International honours

 Jackson won caps for Great Britain while at Wakefield Trinity in 1991 against Papua New Guinea, in 1992 against France, Australia (sub), and New Zealand (sub), and while at Halifax in 1993 against New Zealand (2 matches) (sub).
 He was selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand.